hasura/kriti-lang/RFCs/DefaultingOperator.md

 ## What

-`??`, aka `nullish`, is a binary associative operator which returns its right hand operand if the left hand is `null` or unbound, otherwise it returns the left hand operand.
+`??`, aka `defaulting`, is a binary associative operator which returns its right hand operand if the left hand is `null` or unbound, otherwise it returns the left hand operand.